tinegachris/course_zephyr_rtos_rpi_4b/docs/chapter_01_course_introduction/README.md

 **Development Hardware:**

-This course primarily uses the **Raspberry Pi 4B** as the target platform, with alternative instructions provided for other popular development boards like Nordic nRF52840 DK and STM32 Discovery boards.
+This course primarily uses the **Raspberry Pi 4B** as the target platform, with alternative instructions provided for other popular development boards like Nordic nRF52840 DK and STM32 Discovery.

 **Required Tools:**